tshepang/blog/content/misc/favorite Pelican themes.rst

   + the Categories and Tags on the right must go
   + who wants snippets on posts
-  + showing Categoy and Tag on main views
+  + showing Category and Tag on main views

 - separate tag cloud page missing
 - line length too long